Franklin Street Properties Corp. (FSP) Shares Decline Despite Market Challenges

 FSP’s Market Performance

-FSP’s stock has seen a -6.77% decrease for the week, with a -28.74% drop in the past month and a -59.34% fall in the past quarter.
-The volatility ratio for the week is 7.65%, and the volatility levels for the past 30 days are at 6.68% for Franklin Street Properties Corp.
-The simple moving average for the last 20 days is -17.39% for FSP stock, with a simple moving average of -55.54% for the last 200 days.
+FSP’s stock has seen a 1.68% increase for the week, with a -28.40% drop in the past month and a -58.84% fall in the past quarter.
+The volatility ratio for the week is 7.51%, and the volatility levels for the past 30 days are at 6.78% for Franklin Street Properties Corp..
+The simple moving average for the past 20 days is -15.33% for FSP’s stock, with a -55.93% simple moving average for the past 200 days.

 Analysts’ Opinion of FSP